 Some serious illnesses, such as multiple sclerosis can cause premature ejaculation, as they can result in nerve damage.

 It is widely believed that relationship problems are a common cause of PE.

 Relationship issues can lead to a vicious circle (for example, if a man's partner does not support him, but rather exacerbates his anxiety and fear of failure).

 When relationship problems cause premature ejaculation, differences in a couple's sexual needs, fear of high expectations, anxiety concerning sexual satisfaction, lack of communication are likely causes.

 Some men may also feel overwhelmed by what they consider sexually demanding partners and a lack of preparation for sexual intercourse.

 Looking at treatments for an answer

-The other possible treatment is an anaesthetic cream, EMLA that simply numbs your penis, reducing your sensitivity.
+The other possible treatment is an anaesthetic cream, EMLA that simply numbs your penis temporarily, reducing your sensitivity.

 Dr Nicholas Antonakopoulos graduated from the University of London in 2006.
 He did his postgraduate training in hospitals in the London area, and he trained for four years in Trauma and Orthopaedic Surgery before completing his training in General practice in 2015.Meet our doctors